okhko/ARVisuals/README.md

     <img src="https://raw.githubusercontent.com/okhko/ARVisuals/main/qr-code.png" width="150" height="150" alt="QR-код">
 </p>

-The ARVisuals project is an innovative solution for visualizing 3D models in augmented reality, aimed at improving user interaction with cutting-edge technologies.
-We strive to make augmented reality accessible to everyone by offering simple and convenient tools for integrating models across various devices.
+The ARVisuals project is a simple solution for visualizing 3D models in augmented reality.
+It helps make AR more accessible by providing easy-to-use tools for integrating models on different devices.

 ## Project Setup Instructions: